sarlianna/py-types/README.md

 Next up on the to-do list for this project:
 - full test coverage!
 Currently missing schema tests and Function tests.
 - add an installation package to pypi.
+- Move some of this README to documentation instead.
 - static type checking!
 A tool to run and check what it can statically, and leave in run-time checks for what it can't.